-- i. qualified for the award of the Degree of Bachelor of Engineering with Honours; or - ii. qualified for the award of the Degree of Bachelor of Engineering; or - iii. qualified for the award of the Degree of Bachelor of Science with Honours in appropriate subjects; or - iv. in exceptional circumstances, qualified for the award of another appropriate degree in New Zealand; or - been admitted ad eundem statum and entitled to proceed to the qualification of Postgraduate Certificate in Engineering; and - (b) been approved as a candidate for the Postgraduate Certificate by the Dean of Engineering and
+- (a) either - i. qualified for the award of the Degree of Bachelor of Engineering with Honours; or - ii. qualified for the award of the Degree of Bachelor of Engineering; or - iii. qualified for the award of the Degree of Bachelor of Science with Honours in appropriate subjects; or - iv. in exceptional circumstances, qualified for the award of another appropriate degree in v. been admitted ad eundem statum and entitled to proceed to the qualification of Postgraduate Certificate in Engineering; and and the examiners are of the opinion that it does recommend that it be presented for the degree of Master of Human Interface Technology.
+In such a case, the Dean of Engineering and Forestry may, if required for the award of the degree, exempt the course work component of the degree.

-Forestry.